Flooding fills tunnels leading to Detroit airport, forces water rescues in Ohio and Las Vegas

 “It was a bad mess down there,” Stone said, noting that while Lakewood is often hit by bad storms coming off of Lake Erie, this kind of flooding was unheard of.

-Flooded underground roadways that connect airport terminals blocked travelers from part of the airport, a spokeswoman for the Wayne County Airport Authority said in a statement.
-Travelers with flights out of the McNamara Terminal were urged to check the status of their flights.

-The storms caused power outages across Michigan, concentrated in the Detroit area, with more than 58,000 homes and businesses in the dark as of 10 a.m., according to poweroutage.us.

 In Las Vegas, a fast-moving storm flooded parts of the city, including the strip.
 Police started getting calls shortly before 9 p.m.
 Wednesday for help and rescued one person, Metropolitan Police Department Lt.
 Miguel Ibarra told the Las Vegas Review-Journal.
-But he said there was another person who was believed to be missing.
+But he said another person was believed to be missing.

-Police attempted to rescue another person later, around 9:30 p.m., but were unsuccessful and were still searching, Ibarra said.
+Police attempted a rescue around 9:30 p.m., but were unsuccessful and were still searching, Ibarra said.
 He said there may be two other victims.
+A message seeking further comment was left with the department.

 Accumulations were less than an inch, the National Weather Service said.
 More rain was in the forecast Thursday.